augustincalin/LogViewer/README.md

 - `docker container run --name container_name image_name` starts a container with the name _container_name_ from the image _image_name_
 - `docker inspect container_name` to find the IP address of specified container
 - `logstash -f test.config<data` to test grok against logstash
+- `curl -XGET "localhost:9200/sql_log/_mapping/doc?pretty"` to get the mapping for an index for a type